AGhost-7/gh-quick-release/readme.md

 ## TODO
 - Rollback or resume (to the point where it failed).
 Tbh this isn't really important since it does a lot of sanity checks at the begining.
+- Add customizable release body:
+	- Template for the body.
+	- Commit logs are generated and accessible through the template variables.
+	- Should be able to modify the commit log output through the `--format='%s'` of git.